Lowest temperature recorded on Earth

 The lowest natural temperature ever directly recorded at ground level on Earth is −89.2 C at the then-Soviet Vostok Station in Antarctica on 21 July 1983 by ground measurements.

 On 10 August 2010, satellite observations showed a surface temperature of −92 C at 81.8°S 59.3°E, along a ridge between Dome Argus and Dome Fuji, at 3900 m elevation.
-The result was reported at the 46th annual meeting of the American Geophysical Union in San Francisco in December 2013; it is a provisional figure, and may be subject to revision.
+The result was reported at the 46th annual meeting of the American Geophysical Union in San Francisco, California, in December 2013; it is a provisional figure, and may be subject to revision.
 The value is not listed as the record lowest temperature as it was measured by remote sensing from satellite and not by ground-based thermometers, unlike the 1983 record.
 The temperature announced reflects that of the ice surface, while the Vostok readings measured the air above the ice, and so the two are not directly comparable.
-More recent work shows many locations in the high Antarctic where surface temperatures drop to approximately −98 C. Due to the very strong temperature gradient near the surface, these imply near-surface air temperature minima of approximately −94 C.
+Later work shows many locations in the high Antarctic where surface temperatures drop to approximately −98 C. Due to the very strong temperature gradient near the surface, these imply near-surface air temperature minima of approximately −94 C.